J&J unit to pay $360 million to U.S. to resolve charity kickback probe

 The government alleged Actelion from 2014 to 2015 used a charity as a conduit to improperly pay the co-pay obligations of thousands of Medicare patients using its pulmonary artery hypertension treatments Tracleer, Ventavis, Veletri and Opsumit.

-That charity was Caring Voice Coalition, which has stopped providing aid after the government in 2017 revoked its approval to do so because of concerns that drugmakers had improper influence over the organization.
+That charity, Caring Voice Coalition, has stopped providing aid after the government in 2017 revoked its approval to do so because of concerns drugmakers had improper influence over it.

-Actelion did not admit wrongdoing as part of the settlement.
-Caroline Pavis, a company spokeswoman, in a statement said the conduct pre-dated New Brunswick, New Jersey-based J&J’s acquisition of Actelion.
+Actelion did not admit wrongdoing.
+Caroline Pavis, a company spokeswoman, said in a statement the conduct pre-dated New Brunswick, New Jersey-based J&J’s acquisition of Actelion and that it was committed to following the law.

-“We are committed to full compliance with all laws and regulations in our work to help patients get the medicines they need,” Pavis said.

-Caring Voice Coalition did not respond to a request for comment.
+Caring Voice Coalition had no immediate comment.

 Drug companies are prohibited from subsidizing co-payments for patients enrolled in the Medicare government healthcare program for the elderly.
 But companies may donate to non-profits providing co-pay assistance as long as they are independent.

-Amid increased attention to rising drug prices in the United States, concern has arisen that donations from drugmakers to patient-assistance groups may be contributing to price inflation.
+Amid increased attention on rising drug prices in the United States, there has been concern that donations from drugmakers to patient-assistance groups may be contributing to price inflation.

 A probe led by the U.S. Attorney’s Office for the District of Massachusetts has led to allegations that several drugmakers used these charitable foundations as a means to pay Medicare patients’ co-pays in violation of the Anti-Kickback Statute.

+In Actelion’s case, the government alleged it routinely obtained data from Caring Voice Coalition regarding the extent that patients it helped used its drugs.
+The company then used that information to budget for future payments to the charity.

-Thursday’s settlement surpassed the largest accord previously announced by the office - an agreement by United Therapeutics Corp in December 2017 to pay $210 million to resolve claims it improperly used a charity to cover co-payments.
+Caring Voice Coalition was at the center of an earlier, $210 million settlement by United Therapeutics Corp in December 2017, which resolved claims the company improperly used the charity to cover co-payments.

-Pfizer Inc in May resolved similar allegations for nearly $23.85 million.
+Several other drugmakers have, since 2015, disclosed receiving subpoenas as a result of the investigation.
+Pfizer Inc in May resolved similar allegations involving a different charity for nearly $23.85 million.

 Jazz Pharmaceuticals Plc and Lundbeck earlier this year disclosed they had reached agreements to resolve similar claims for $57 million and $52.6 million, respectively.

-Several other drugmakers have, since 2015, disclosed receiving subpoenas as a result of the investigation, including Gilead Sciences Inc, Novartis AG, and Regeneron Pharmaceuticals Inc.

 Reporting by Nate Raymond in Boston; Editing by Bernadette Baum